-- Both the exhaust vent and air intake run the length of the chimney. - The top of the chimney is sealed and weatherproofed. - The termination clearances shown in Figure 10 are maintained. - No other gas fired or fuel-burning equipment is vented through the chimney.
+- The top of the chimney is sealed and weatherproofed. - The termination clearances shown in Figure 9 are maintained. - No other gas fired or fuel-burning equipment is vented through the chimney.

 Vent Freezing Protection

 When the vent pipe is exposed to temperatures below freezing (i.e., when it passes through unheated spaces, chimneys, etc.) the pipe must be insulated with 1/2 inch thick sponge rubber insulation, Armaflex-type insulation or equivalent.
 Insulating pipe is important to avoid condensate icing.